Byungjin-Kim/musician-of-the-day/README.md

-# 🎼 Classical Track Viewer
+# 🎼 Classical Music Track Viewer

 A simple React app that displays classical a music track with composer and performer information.
 The app integrates the [Open Opus API](https://openopus.org/) and local JSON files to show detailed track data.